-Cleaning up your credit reports means getting rid of inaccurate information, outdated information, or fixing anything that isn't correct.
-It doesn't mean getting rid of delinquent accounts that are, in fact, delinquent.
-Or getting rid of anything else that has a legitimate right to be on your report.
+You can't eliminate anything with a legitimate right to be on your reports.
 If a company claims that it can "repair your credit" or "clean up your credit report" and thereby miraculously boost your credit score, run the other way.
-In fact, when it comes to getting rid of inaccurate and old information on your report, you should be able to do it yourself.
+In fact, when it comes to getting rid of inaccurate and old information in your reports, you should be able to do it yourself.

-But if you prefer, you may send a detailed letter to the CRA, detailing what is wrong and why.
+But if you prefer, you may send a detailed letter to the agency, detailing what's wrong and why.
 Be sure to include supporting documentation.
-You'll have to send the letter directly to the CRA.
-Use the particular address the CRA sets forth for these dispute letters.
+You'll have to send the letter directly to the agency.
+Use the particular address the agency sets forth for these dispute letters.
 You can find those addresses on the agencies' websites.